 Lower Unity Bridge

-At last, the Unity Bridge connects the trail back to 5th Street and brought us to the end of our hike.
+At last, the Unity Bridge connects the trail back to 5th Street.